osamaemumba/synapse-purview-poc/README.md

   * **Data Lake Account Name:** Name of the ADSL2 storage account.
 This storage account will be created and registered as a data source with Purview account.
   * **Storage Account Name:** Name of the Blob storage account.
 This storage account will be created and registered as a data source with Purview account.
   * **Key Vault Name:** Name of the Azure Key vault.
 This is used to store Client Secret needed to perform API calls.
   * **Synapse Name:** Name for the Azure Synapse Analytics.
+This account will be registered as a data source with Purview account.
 A dedicated SQL pool and two pipelines will be created inside this synapse account.
+  * **Sql Administrator Login:** Username of SQL administrator for Synapse.
+  * **Sql Administrator Login Password:** Password of SQL administrator for Synapse
   * **User Azure Login Id:** Azure login email/ID of the signed-in user.
   * **User Azure Login Password:** Azure login password of the signed-in user.